 If your claim involves a local government agency, your time to file a claim is one year after the car accident under the Maryland Local Government Tort Claims Act.
 The Maryland Tort Claims Act also requires notice of claim within one year from the date of injury.
 The notice of claim must be filed with the correct government agency and contain all information required by statute.

-Schedule a Free Consultation At William G. Kolodner Personal Injury Lawyers With A Baltimore Car Crash Lawyer
+Schedule a Free Consultation At WGK Personal Injury Lawyers With A Baltimore Car Crash Lawyer

 You do not have to handle your claim alone.
 Our lawyers are here to provide support, legal advice, and guidance as you seek compensation for your accident injuries.
 Contact us now to schedule your free consultation with one of our Baltimore single-vehicle accident lawyers.